MicrosoftEdge/MSEdgeExplainers/BindingContext/BPoP.md

 - `SameSite` is an optional token whose value is either `None`, `Lax`, or `Strict` and whose default is `Lax` if omitted.
 - `algs` is a optional string list indicating algorithms supported by the website for BPoP proofs, per [RFC7518](https://datatracker.ietf.org/doc/html/rfc7518).
 MUST NOT include none or any identifier for a symmetric algorithm (MAC).
 By default, it is the list `["RS256", "ES256"]`
 - `refresh-in` is an optional number whose value indicates the number of seconds after which the browser should refresh the BPoP proof.
 The value MUST be an integer greater than 0.
 - `expires-in` is an optional number whose value indicates the number of seconds after which the browser should stop using the BPoP proof.
-The default is 5 minutes (minimum nonce validity).
+The default is 300 seconds (minimum nonce validity).
 The value MUST be an integer greater than 0.

 A web server may also optionally return a `BPoP-Nonce` header, containing a nonce value to be included in BPoP proofs sent to them.
 The nonce syntax in ABNF used by [RFC6749](https://www.rfc-editor.org/rfc/rfc6749.html) is `nonce = 1*NQCHAR`.

 #### Header based model: